1998 Azores Islands earthquake: Tectonic setting

-The Azores Islands are situated atop a triple junction zone where the North American, Eurasian and African plates meet.
-The northern and southern arm of this junction is represented by the Mid-Atlantic Ridge while the Terceira Ridge forms its eastern arm.
-The Terceira Ridge joins the Gloria Fault and Azores–Gibraltar Transform Fault.
-With the exception of Flores and Corvo islands situated on the North American Plate, all of the Azores Islands lie along the western part of the Azores–Gibraltar Transform Fault.
+The Azores Islands are at a triple junction between the North American, Eurasian and African (Nubian) plates.
+The islands are atop a region of thickened crust called the Azores Plateau, where the crust is about 14–17 km thick.
+The well-defined Mid-Atlantic Ridge represents the North American–Eurasian and North American–Nubian boundaries representing two arms of the junction.
+Regionally, the third arm, the Eurasian–Nubian boundary, is represented by the Terceira Rift.
+This rift is a northwest–southeast to west-northwest–east-southeast trending zone of alternating basin and volcanic ridges.
+The southeastwen Terceira Rift joins the Gloria Fault which represents a significant portion of the Azores–Gibraltar Transform Fault.
+With the exception of Flores and Corvo, situated on the North American Plate, all of the Azores Islands lie west of the Mid-Atlantic Ridge.
 There is no agreed plate boundary type for the Azores–Gibraltar Transform Fault, which bounds the Eurasian and African plates.
-This feature has been considered a transform fault, leaky transform fault, oblique spreading center and rift by geologists.
+Scholars have suggested it is a transform fault, leaky transform fault, oblique spreading center or rift zone.